avamsi/expenses/README.md

 # expenses

 Import expenses from Gmail to a Google Sheet and track everything in a single place without the data ever leaving your Google acccount.
+(Now with an experimental web app that uses said Google sheet as the data source!)

 ## Aggregate View